 The reconvened SCET will help HEI meet its research-planning goals by surveying and evaluating fuels and technologies, preparing critical summaries of scientific information on them, and identifying particularly important emissions and health effects research issues for HEI and others.
-This interdisciplinary group of experts
+This interdisciplinary group of experts is knowledgeable about future trends in automotive engineering and transportation issues, alternative fuels, aftertreatment technologies, health, and other issues.

-The newly convened SCET met for the first time at the end of April 2009 and subsequently is producing a report (expected by summer 2010) that will provide a brief overview of selected areas of emerging technologies and fuels, the technologies likely to stay in the marketplace, the state of knowledge about their emissions and potential health effects, and any other topics ripe for further investigation.
+The newly convened SCET met for the first time at the end of April 2009 and subsequently produced a report (published in 2011) that provides a brief overview of selected areas of emerging technologies and fuels, the technologies likely to stay in the marketplace, the state of knowledge about their emissions and potential health effects, and any other topics ripe for further investigation.